KevinTvT/IBKeywordSearch/README.md

 This Project was created to help teachers in the IB program find questions from past IB tests so that they can create tests more efficiently.

 ## Setup
-Download the papers and insert them into a folder named whatever the subject name is and put it inside a "IBKeywordSearchResources" inside your Downloads folder.
+Download the papers and insert them into a folder named whatever the subject name is and put it inside a "IBKeywordSearchResources" folder inside your Downloads folder.
 Or alternatively you can place the folder anywhere and change the location the folder access to that location.

-Right Now the folder it is accessing to get the files are: /Downloads/IBKeywordSearchResources~
+Right Now the folder it is accessing to get the files are: t~

 Download the project folder as a .zip file or download the code files and either run the .zip file by double clicking on it or running the main method of the "GUI.java" file.